CPST Commission & County Council Timeline

 Who determines what projects will be on the list?

 5 committees were assembled, each made up of 5 Abbeville citizens with varying backgrounds and advisors from the county and surrounding areas.
-Abbeville County is advertising for and accepting applications from any organization or individual that wanted to submit a project for consideration.
-The 5 committees will then submit those qualified projects to the CPST Commission for discussion of which projects should be included on the ballot.
-The CPST Commission will make the final determination on the projects to be included in a priority listing.
+Abbeville County advertised for and accepted applications from any organization or individual that wanted to submit a project for consideration.
+The 5 committees then submitted those qualified projects to the CPST Commission for discussion of which projects should be included on the ballot.
+The CPST Commission made the final determination on the projects to be included in a priority listing.

 Can the list be changed or be amended before election day?

-No, when the CPST Commission makes its final recommendation on the list of projects, County Council must accept it in whole or not at all.
-Statutorily County Council cannot amend the list of projects once they have been finalized.
+No, when the CPST Commission made its final recommendation on the list of projects, County Council had to accept it in whole or not at all.
+Statutorily County Council cannot amend the list of projects once they were finalized.